exakat/exakat/docs/Rules.rst

 ###########################

-`$this` is a special variable, that should only be used in a class context.
+``$this`` is a special variable, that should only be used in a class context.

-Until PHP 7.1, `$this` may be used as an argument in a function (or a method), a global, a static : while this is legit, it sounds confusing enough to avoid it.
+Until PHP 7.1, ``$this`` may be used as an argument in a function or a method, a global, a static : while this is legit, it sounds confusing enough to avoid it.

 .. code-block:: php